Jermall Charlo

 Jermall Charlo (/dʒɜːrˈmɑːl/; born May 19, 1990) is an American professional boxer.
-He has held world championships in two weight classes, including the WBC middleweight title since 2019 and previously the IBF light middleweight title from 2015 to 2017.
-His identical twin brother, Jermell Charlo, is also a professional boxer and undisputed light middleweight world champion.
-As of June 2021, Jermall is ranked as the world's second-best active middleweight by BoxRec, The Ring magazine and the Transnational Boxing Rankings Board, as well as the sixth-best active boxer, pound for pound, by BoxRec.
+He has held world championships in two weight classes, including the International Boxing Federation (IBF) light middleweight title from 2015 to 2017 and the World Boxing Council (WBC) middleweight title from 2019 to 2024.
+His identical twin brother, Jermell Charlo, is also a professional boxer who was the undisputed light middleweight world champion.

-Early life and amateur career
+Early life

 Jermall is older than his identical twin Jermell by one minute.
 Both brothers are graduates of Alief Hastings High School in Houston, Texas.

+Amateur career

 They began boxing when they started following their father, himself a former boxer, into the gym.
 As an amateur, Jermall was hopeful for a spot on the 2008 U.S. Olympic team but was forced to back out due to a toe injury.
 He competed in the amateur ranks for one more year and finished with a record of 65 wins and 6 losses.